tmtsoftware/esw/docs/src/main/sequencer/scripts/dsl/services/command-service.md

 like submitAndWait, queryFinal etc.

 This DSL takes following parameters:
-* `prefix` - Prefix of assembly
+* `prefix`: - Prefix of assembly
-* `defaultTimeout` - if DSL like submitAndWait, queryFinal etc does not explicitly provide timeout then this Default timeout is used.
+* `defaultTimeout`: - if DSL like submitAndWait, queryFinal etc does not explicitly provide timeout then this Default timeout is used.

 Kotlin
 :   @@snip [CommandServiceDslExample.kts](../../../../../../../examples/src/main/kotlin/esw/ocs/scripts/examples/paradox/CommandServiceDslExample.kts) { #hcd }